meetric1/gmod_shader_guide/README.md

 In this guide, We are using shader model 20b.
 Model 20b is interesting because (as far as I'm aware) all loops need to be [unrolled](https://en.wikipedia.org/wiki/Loop_unrolling), and cannot be dynamic.

-Shader model 30 does support dynamic loops, but for now I would suggest avoiding them, as infinite loops on the GPU will lock up your computer and usually require a full system restart.
+Shader model 30 does support dynamic loops, but for now I would suggest avoiding them, as infinite loops on the GPU lock up your computer and usually require a full system restart.

 To continue, navigate to `gmod_shader_guide/shaders` and take a look at `example4_ps2x.hlsl`